Ashwin27/ai-starter-kit/README.md

-# AI Starter Kit
+# AI Starter Kit (using Jupyter Notebooks)

-A template to prototype your AI/ML projects.
+A template to prototype your AI/ML projects using Jupyter Notebooks.

+Jupyter notebooks simply Python development by:
+- allowing the execution of individual code snippets
+- allowing markdown alongside code for better documentation

 You can follow the [setup instructions below](#setup) to clone and setup this template on your local machine and start working on the notebook.ipynb.

 Looking for inspiration?
 Check out the examples folder in this project and/or [this AI / ML manual](https://github.com/tedcheng/ai-hackers-field-manual).

-## Contribute!
+## Contribute
 Feel free to open PRs to add information / tools to benefit the entire community!